shreya-gs/FullStack/README.md

 ## **1. Project Description:-**
 * In this project, we aim to develop an AI solution to classify CT scan images as COVID-19 positive(COVID) or negative(Non-COVID).
 * The COVID-19 pandemic has highlighted the need for efficient diagnosis, and CT scans have shown promise in aiding detection.
 Leveraging deep learning techniques, our project focuses on training a model to analyze CT scan images and provide accurate predictions for COVID-19 infection.
-* The developed model can assist healthcare providers by offering an additional diagnostic resource, potentially contributing to faster and more accurate patient management during a critical time.

 ## **2. Dataset Description:-**
 * This dataset contains 1252 CT scans that are positive for SARS-CoV-2 infection (COVID-19) and 1230 CT scans for patients non-infected by SARS-CoV-2, 2482 CT scans in total.